Wi-Fi Now for Fishers’ Rights!

 BAHASA INDONESIA | 中文

 Nofian has worked for Taiwan’s fishing industry for 19 years, both as a coastal water and distant water fisher.
-From 2011–2014, the distant water vessel he worked for only came to port once in 15 months.
-While at sea, Nofian was not permitted to use the satellite phone or other communication facilities on the vessel, so he could not communicate with his wife and children.
+For four years, from 2011–2014, the distant water vessel he worked on only came to port once in 15 months — less than once a year.
+The boat where Nafian worked had no Wi-Fi or other communication option, leaving him unable to report labor abuses or get in touch with his family.
 Only after arriving in the port was he able to contact his family and learn that his salary had not been routinely transferred to his family, as agreed in his employment contract.
-During this ordeal, Nofian’s wife married another man and abandoned their three children.
+Without Nofian’s wages going home, his wife married another man and abandoned their three children.
 Meanwhile, the fish Nafian caught was sold to consumers around the world as part of a global supply chain.

 Like Nofian, more than 22,000 fishers, primarily migrants from Indonesia, the Philippines and Vietnam, work in Taiwan’s distant water fleet.
 They catch fish that end up on the plates of families worldwide and make a huge contribution to Taiwan’s economy.
 Taiwan maintains the second largest distant water fishing fleets worldwide, composed of more than 1,100 vessels.
 In 2021, Taiwan exported $1.6 billion USD in seafood products to the global market.

 However, a pattern of labor rights abuses has been reported in Taiwan’s distant water fishing industry, including forced labor, human trafficking, illegal fishing, and murders and disappearances at sea.
 In 2022, the U.S. Department of Labor (DOL) again included Taiwan-caught fish in its List of Goods Produced by Child Labor or Forced Labor.